vxgmichel/gambatte-terminal/index.md

 The [gambatte-terminal][gambatte-terminal] project, or [gambaterm][gambaterm], is a terminal frontend for the gambatte game boy color emulator.

 This write-up goes into all the interesting piece of information I ran into while developing this project.
-It is about old video game consoles, terminal emulation, pixels, unicode characters, reducing colors, the SSH protocol, remote terminal applications, key releases, tool-assisted speedruns and the definition of a frame.
+It is about old video game consoles, terminal emulation, pixels within unicode characters, SSH-based terminal applications, tool-assisted speedruns and the definition of a frame.

 # Introduction